pyomeca/ezc3d/README.md

 The cmake variables to set are:

 > `CMAKE_INSTALL_PREFIX` Which is the `path/to/install` EZC3D in.
-If you compile the Python3 binder, a valid installation of Python with Numpy should be installed relatived to this path.
+If you compile the Python3 binder, a valid installation of Python with Numpy should be installed relative to this path.
 >
 > `BUILD_SHARED_LIBS` If you wan to build EZC3D in a shared `TRUE` or static `FALSE` library manner.
 Default is `TRUE`.
 >